 Instructions

-- Open the canned tuna and drain as much water as possible, place in a small mixing bowl.
+- Open the canned tuna and drain as much water as possible, place the drained tuna in a small mixing bowl.

-- Add the mayo, sriracha, scallions, salt, and garlic (optional).
+- Add the mayo, sriracha, green onions, salt, and garlic (optional).
 Mix the ingredients together gently.

 Leave a Reply